DIY Roofing Blog

 Questions: Do I need to replace my roof if it starts leaking?

 Answer: There are several factors that goes into the answer, if your roof is less than 10 years old and has not been subject to extensive water damage than a leak can be repaired and would be in your best interest.
 If, however your dealing with an older roof a repair may not be in your best interest.
 Let a qualified roofer inspect your roof and give you a professional opinion.
-Check out this article from Home Advisor, How to Find & Fix a leaking roof.
+Check out this article from Long Home Products, How to find a Roof Leak in 7 Steps.

 FACEBOOK PIXEL CODE DO NOT REMOVE